ruqianq/mlops-zoomcamp-2024/07-project/README.md

 # 2024 MLops Zoomcamp Customer Satisfaction at Restaurants Prediction Project

 ## Description
 Welcome to the 2024 MLOps Zoomcamp Customer Satisfaction Prediction Project.

-In this project, we aim to predict customer satisfaction at restaurants using a machine learning pipeline.
+In this project, we aim to predict customer satisfaction at restaurants using a machine learning pipeline and create a MLops pipeline with Microsoft MLops Maturity level 2 with automated training using Mage ai.
 We utilize a dataset from Kaggle, the [Predict Restaurant Customer Satisfaction Dataset](https://www.kaggle.com/datasets/rabieelkharoua/predict-restaurant-customer-satisfaction-dataset/data), to build and deploy our models.
 The project covers the end-to-end MLOps lifecycle, including data preprocessing, model training, hyperparameter tuning, and model deployment.

 The services are deployed on AWS using CloudFormation (with AWS CDK), and the project demonstrates the integration of various AWS services such as SageMaker, S3, Lambda, and more.